saroj-nokia/saroj-nokia/README.md

 ### 👋 Hello, World!

-I'm **Saroj Tajpuriya**, a passionate developer from Nepal.
+I'm Saroj Tajpuriya, a **newbie developer** from Nepal.
 My journey began with a curiosity for how things work, and it's led me to the world of open-source and custom Android development.
-I'm currently the maintainer of **Unofficial LineageOS for the Redmi Note 13 4G (sapphire/sapphiren)**.
+I'm currently the maintainer of Unofficial LineageOS for the Redmi Note 13 4G (sapphire/sapphiren).

 ---